 Ambatovy follows through on its commitments in its Responsible Sourcing Policy and its Supplier Code of Conduct Policy.
 As due diligence in general and responsible sourcing in particular cut across several departments, overall responsibility for policy implementation lies with Ambatovy Senior Management.
+Day to day implementation responsibility lies with the Supply Chain Management Director.
+Under this later, Ambatovy Local Business Initiative (ALBI) were created in order to ensure the onboarding process for all providers.

-Responsibility for day-to-day implementation lies with the Supply Chain Management Director.
-The company's Management System was deemed compliant as part of the last RMAP Assessment and will see further operationalization of our organizational structure in the coming year where it concerns maintaining the integrity of our nickel and cobalt ore supply chain.
-Ambatovy's approach to addressing the OECD's main risks is outlined in Section 5 below.
+The company's Management System was deemed compliant as part of the last RMAP Assessment and will see further operationalization of our organizational structure in the coming year where it concerns maintaining the integrity of our Nickel and Cobalt ore supply chain.
+Ambatovy's approach to addressing the OECD's main risks is outlined in section 5 below.